 Alternative production systems that meet the welfare needs of farm animals do exist and we believe the removal of cages from farming systems will signal a better future for the animals that produce our food.

-A first for 2017, the Cage Free Award is a somewhat challenging award, requiring companies to commit to ending the use of cages for laying hens, quail, rabbits and ducks, as well as stalls and farrowing rates for sows, for their full range of fresh, frozen and ingredient products.
+The Award is a somewhat challenging, requiring companies to commit to ending the use of cages for laying hens, quail, rabbits and ducks, as well as stalls and farrowing rates for sows, for their full range of fresh, frozen and ingredient products.